ChandrikaSP/FastAPI/README.md

 ## Database
 - Switch from SQLite to PostgreSQL or MySQL.
 - Use Alembic for database migrations.

-## Deployment
-- Use Docker in combination with Kubernetes for advanced orchestration

-## CI/CD with GitHub Actions
-- Included .github/workflows/test.yml handles:
-- Build & dependency setup
-- Unit test execution with pytest
-- Docker build & push to DockerHub (when secrets are configured)

   ## Quick start (local)